mct-ui/html5-boilerplate-HarinckDagobert/README.md

-# Create 2 labo start files
+# UI labo start files

 this is the startfiles for the boilerplate in HTML its made for creating websites